Geo-Cubed/GeoCubed-Validation/README.md

 # GeoCubed Validation

-This is a validation library I wrote based on the System.ComponentModel.DataAnnotations valideion.
+This is a validation library I wrote based on the System.ComponentModel.DataAnnotations validation.
 The validation is done by specifying attributes on models which then is checked by a validator.
 This library currently only supports property validation but I may look into other thing in the future.

 ## Quick Start